NomiChirps/tplp2/README.md

   - [ ] Stretch goal: add a pinhole photodiode for self-calibration and/or self-test
   - [ ] Transfer from breadboard to permaproto
 - [ ] Make sure we're not using floating point math anywhere (including dependencies)
+- [x] Reset to the bootloader without touching the board: magic 1200 baud connection
 - [x] Get FreeRTOS running
 - [x] Bazel-ify the build